-The VMICPCI-1335 board contains input circuitry where the input voltage range and configuration of the inputs are set during manufacturing according to the selected option.
+The VMIPCI-1335 board contains input circuitry that permits the user to select and configure the basic input functions.
+The input voltage range and configuration of the inputs are set during manufacturing according to the selected option.

 A Control and Status Register (CSR) is used to control the state of the board.
 It allows the user to select one of eight possible input debounce times and provides control for the Fail LED.
 The purpose of the Fail LED is for status indication under user software control.
 The default reset condition of the Fail LED is ON.
 This does not indicate a failure of the board because the board does not contain any self-test capabilities.